NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 linear window increase function of the traditional TCP standards to improve scalability and stability under fast and long-distance networks.
-CUBIC has been adopted as the default TCP congestion control algorithm by Linux, Android, Windows, and Apple stacks.
+CUBIC has been adopted as the default TCP congestion control algorithm by Linux, Windows, and Apple stacks.
 This document updates the specification of CUBIC to include algorithmic improvements based on these implementations and recent